facebookarchive/fb-flo/README.md

 );
 ```

-A single function `flo` is exported and takes the following arguments:
+`flo` takes the following arguments.

 * `dirToWatch`: absolute or relative path to the directory to watch.
 * `options` hash of options: